omnivore-app/omnivore/README.md

 You should see a Chromium window open and navigate to your link.
 When the service is done fetching your content you will see it in your library.

-## How to deploy to your own server

-A guide for running a self hosted server can be found [here](./self-hosting/GUIDE.md)

 ## License